Emanuel; God with us: You can ‘Cancel’ Christmas – but you can’t ‘Cancel’ Christ!

 The fact remains that the message of Jesus coming (the good news) – His living sinlessly among us; the efficacy of the Cross; the power of His Resurrection in defeating Death; His ascension, in victory, to the Father’s right hand, to intercede and prepare a place for us – still stands and will always stand.
 It is also worth noting that the church always grows faster when it is under persecution and oppression, as it stands out as a light to the world in stark contrast to the darkness which surrounds it.

 So, what does it matter if Christmas or Christianity is rejected by society?
 Emmanuel still came, and He cannot be cancelled.
 We will still celebrate His coming and worship His Name.
-And even if Christmas were to be permanently cancelled, nothing changes: The world is still full of those who have, “no hope and are without God in the world;” Jesus still came to reverse the effects of the curse and bring salvation; the fields are still “white unto harvest;” the message of His coming still brings hope to the world; faith in Christ for the forgiveness of sins still saves those who call upon His name, because:
+And even if Christmas were to be permanently cancelled, nothing changes: The world is still full of those who have, “no hope and are without God in the world;” Jesus still came to reverse the effects of the curse and bring salvation; the fields are still “white unto harvest” (there is work to do); the message of His coming still brings hope to the world; faith in Christ for the forgiveness of sins still saves those who call upon His name, because:

 “The people who walked in darkness have seen a great light; those who dwelt in a land of deep darkness, on them has light shone… …6 For unto us a child is born, unto us a son is given; and the government shall be upon his shoulder, and his name shall be called Wonderful Counselor, Mighty God, Everlasting Father, Prince of Peace.
 7 Of the increase of his government and of peace there will be no end, on the throne of David and over his kingdom, to establish it and to uphold it with justice and with righteousness from this time forth and forevermore.
 The zeal of the LORD of hosts will do this.”